Bring a Latin classic to this year’s holiday feasts with this delightfully creamy and flavorful rice dish.

 This exquisitely creamy and Latin-inspired dish is a great way to introduce a bit of Mexican flair and flavor to an already exciting and delicious holiday.
 Loaded with fresh poblano strips, fluffy Mahatma® Parboiled Rice, and onion cooked in a crema fresca (fresh cream, or Mexican cream) sauce, you won’t believe how well this tasty dish will pair with your oven-baked turkey or ham.
 Our parboiled rice is designed for dishes like this one because it’s partially cooked giving you that perfect fluffy texture and grains that don’t stick.

 Want to include a few more non-traditional Thanksgiving dishes in this year’s festivities?
-Try this Rice with Cranberry Ancho Sauce and for a delicious dessert other than pumpkin or pecan pie, try this Coffee Mousse Rice Pudding.
+Try this Rice with Cranberry Ancho Sauce, Mexican rice in a rice cooker, and for a delicious dessert other than pumpkin or pecan pie, try this Coffee Mousse Rice Pudding.

 While this recipe does feature poblano peppers, it is a mildly spicy dish.
 If you enjoy spicy food and wish to add a bit more heat, try adding a few Serrano strips when cooking the poblanos.
 Want to make it a little bit cheesy, too?
 Add a bit of pepper jack cheese to the cream sauce.
 If you are looking for another fun recipe try tacos dorados.